MarkBiesheuvel/demo-aircraft-data/README.md

 ### 4.1.4 Amazon SQS

 SQS ticks all the boxes: serverless and fast.
 The only trade-off is that messages are not guaranteed to be delivered in order.
 This is fine as long as our message processing is idempotent.
-Luckily the ADS-B messages contain a timestamp.
-We can use the [ConditionExpression](https://docs.aws.amazon.com/amazondynamodb/latest/APIReference/API_UpdateItem.html#DDB-UpdateItem-request-ConditionExpression) of DynamoDB UpdateItem to ensure we only update an item if the timestamp is newer than the last update.
+Luckily the ADS-B messages contain a timestamp, which can be used to deduplicate, reorder or drop messages that are received out of order.

+Therefore, this demo uses Amazon SQS for ingestion.

 ## 4.2 Data store

-Currently we use DynamoDB as our datastore, however we could look into switching to Amazon Aurora Serverless, Amazon DocumentDB, Amazon Timestream or Amazon Location Service Trackers.

-This is something we would like to revisit in the future.
+Aircraft data needs to be persisted, since messages will not contain all attributes at once.
+One message might contain the latitude and longitude, while another contains the heading.
+Messages can be aggregated based on ICAO address, which is a unique identifier for each aircraft.
+Data is only relevant for a few minutes, after which it can be deleted.

+### 4.2.1 Amazon Aurora Serverless

+Aurora Serverless does support the type of queries required for this application.
+However, it would require a custom solution to deleted outdated records.

+### 4.2.2 Amazon DynamoDB

+DynamoDB allows for easy updating on ICAO address as partition key and for automatic expiration with the TTL.
+However, when querying data, we would need to do a full table scan, and expiration isn't guaranteed within 48 hours.

+When inserting messages that are out of order, we could use the [ConditionExpression](https://docs.aws.amazon.com/amazondynamodb/latest/APIReference/API_UpdateItem.html#DDB-UpdateItem-request-ConditionExpression) of DynamoDB UpdateItem to ensure we only update an item if the timestamp is newer than the last update.

+### 4.2.3 Amazon Timestream

+Timestream allows us to insert and query based on time, which is a extremely relevant metric for a real-time application.
+For example, to query the last known data of each aircraft or the history of a specific aircraft.
+It is also serverless and billed by GB processed.

+Therefore, this demo uses Amazon Timestream as data store.

-## 4.3 Static website
+## 4.3 Static website hosting

 Our demo uses a static website with some HTML, JavaScript and YAML files.
 There are a few approaches to host this website.